-In July 2006 when the monsoon was active, strong westerly or southwesterly wind flow developed along with the formation of an offshore trough over the Arabian Sea.
+In July 2005 when the monsoon was active, strong westerly or southwesterly wind flow developed along with the formation of an offshore trough over the Arabian Sea (Kumar et al., 2008).
 A low-pressure system formed over the North Bay of Bengal and Orissa coast on 24 July and intensified as it moved inland.
 It brought the monsoon trough to the south of its average position along 20-22 N, with a strong cross-equatorial flow over the Arabian Sea.
 As the system moved westward, the low-level jet continuously intensified, and strong westerly winds lashed the west coasts.
 Generally, this scenario leads to widespread heavy rainfall over the Western Ghats and Mumbai regions (Francis and Gadgil, 2006; Kumar et al., 2007).
 On 26 July, the rain belt dropped more than 100 mm of precipitation at many stations in Konkan (Western Ghats) and Goa and then moved northward.
 Subsequently on the 26 July, Mumbai and many other parts of Maharashtra (east of Mumbai) were devastated with heavy rains.

 Both the lower- and upper-level large-scale flow patterns over the Indian region can be viewed using the 850 hPa and 300 hPa wind analysis from the NCEP analyses valid at 12Z 26 July 2005 from the NCEP analyses (Fig. 3).
 Figure 3a shows the presence of a strong cyclonic circulation that extends upwards to the mid-troposphere over Orissa and eastern part of Madhya Pradesh associated with a well-marked low-pressure system near the surface.
-The 850 hpa plots also show the presence of strong westerly or north-westerly winds with speeds of 20 m s-1 (Fig. 3a) over the western coast of India including Mumbai.
+The 850 hPa plots also show the presence of strong westerly or north-westerly winds with speeds of $20 \text{ m s}^{-1}$ (Fig. 3a) over the western coast of India including Mumbai.
 This low-level, strong westerly or northwesterly wind became easterly or northeasterly at 300 hPa (Fig. 3b) with speeds between 6-12 m s-1 over Mumbai.
 Model simulations shown in Fig. 3c-d, successfully captured both features remarkably well.

 The divergence components of the wind provide an understanding of the atmospheric divergent circulation associated with the vertical motion field.
 Generally the atmospheric heating associated with convection will induce centers of divergence.
-Analysis of the divergence field (Fig. 4a-d) at various times on 26 July 2005 indicate that the upper-level divergence, overlying deep low- and mid-level convergence had been present in the Mumbai area for some time, along with a substantial increase in convergence below 700 hPa.
-This presence of a convergence pattern appears to be consistent with the observed changes in the rainfall intensity.
+Analysis of the divergence field (Fig. 4a-d) at various times on 26 July 2005 indicate that the upper-level divergence, overlying deep low- and mid-level convergence had